danya02/rudn-year4-mp-work/components/protocol.md

 ### Stage 1: Identifying the Research Questions

 A preliminary search of relevant literature was undertaken in one database (searching ScienceDirect) using the following queries:
-...
+`mesh network AND routing`, `wifi AND routing AND mesh`, `wireless AND mesh network`.

 These findings (e.g., [...]) were used to inform the background for the review, refine its scope, generate eligibility criteria, and develop the search strategy.

 The following objectives and research questions were identified:
 - Objective 1: Conceptualization
-  - How is gene classification defined and conceptualized in the context of artificial intelligence?
+  - How are routing algorithms defined and conceptualized in the context of IoT networks?
-  - What genetic datasets have been studied?
+  - What applications have been developed or studied?
-  - What are the challenges in gene classification using AI approaches?
+  - What are the challenges in the design of IoT wireless mesh networks?
 - Objective 2: Operationalization
-  - What AI algorithms are commonly used for gene classification?
+  - What algorithms and protocols are commonly used?
   - What metrics are used to evaluate the effectiveness of these algorithms?
-  - What datasets or preprocessing techniques are applied in gene classification studies?
-  - How are domain-specific challenges addressed in gene classification (e.g., imbalanced datasets, high dimensionality)?
+  - How are domain-specific challenges addressed in IoT (e.g., battery life, computational constraints)?
 - Objective 3: Evaluation
-  - How are the results of gene classification algorithms evaluated in terms of accuracy and efficiency?
+  - How are the results of routing protocols evaluated in terms of accuracy and efficiency?
   - What methodologies are used to validate and compare the algorithms?
-  - What is the success criterion for gene classification tasks?
+  - What is the success criterion for IoT wireless applications?

-Through seeking to answer the above questions, we aim to identify gaps in the literature (Objective 4), which need to be addressed as part of future research on AI in gene classification.
+hrough seeking to answer the above questions, we aim to identify gaps in the literature (Objective 4), which need to be addressed as part of future research on wireless mesh network routing.

 ### Stage 2: Identifying Relevant Studies
 The "PCC" mnemonic (population, concept, and context) is recommended by the Joanna Briggs Institute to construct clear inclusion criteria for scoping review and identify the focus and context of the review (Table 1).